 There are roughly 11 dorms on campus and the rental charges is around $5,000 per year.
 Anyhow, most of the students prefer staying off campus where the rent charges are anything from $450 to $600 per month, depending upon the size of the room.
 Undoubtedly, off campus apartments are way better than the dorms in the campus.
 The common areas where you see IUB students residing are Varsity Villas, Hoosier Courts and Smallwood Plaza.

 Bloomington is known for its erratic and extreme temperatures.
 Summers are quite hot and humid while the winters are pretty cold.
 November onwards, the weather gets colder and colder with snowfall arriving in the early December.
 The temperature goes roughly up to minus 15 degrees.
 Spring is the season of rainfall and you see roads wet and slippery all the time.
-The notable feature of the weather at Bloomington is that there’s a lot of humidity throughout the year including winters and thus Indians always feel like home.
+The notable feature of the weather at Bloomington is that there’s a lot of humidity throughout the year including winters.

 The professors at IUB are extremely knowledgeable and have done their Phd’s from excellent universities in the world.
 Though most of them are still busy doing their research, they are pretty flexible and approachable, definitely not at odd hours.
 Students are quite satisfied with the level of teaching at Indiana University but in terms of nature, most of them are just average while a few are pretty strict and stern.
 An IUB-ite quoted, “If you submit all your assignments and projects on time, you definitely are in the good books of most of the professors.”